How Sound Therapy helps to relieve epilepsy

 A seizure is a disruption in the normal pattern of the way electrical impulses fire in the brain.
 It occurs when the cells in a particular area of the brain start firing at a faster rate.
 Depending on which part of the brain is affected, this may cause changes in sensation, awareness, behavior or movement.
 Mild seizures may be hardly noticeable, while severe ones will affect many areas of functioning.

 Different types of seizures

 Some seizures are known as focal or partial seizures and only affect certain parts of the brain.
 They are most often accompanied by loss of memory and awareness and sometimes emotional reactions.

-In some cases epilepsy can be controlled by drugs but these may have undesirable side effects.
-Epilepsy and some of the drugs used to treat it can cause digestive problems including constipation, diarrhoea, nausea and heartburn.
+In some cases, epilepsy can be controlled by drugs but these may have undesirable side effects.
+Epilepsy and some of the drugs used to treat it can cause digestive problems including constipation, diarrhea, nausea and heartburn.
 Loss of bowel or bladder control can sometimes happen during seizures.
 People with epilepsy are prone to developing depression.

 “I have twin boys, Brendan and Jonathan, who were born very premature at twenty-eight weeks.
 Brendan in particular had all sorts of problems.
 He had a hole in the heart and lots of other problems but t...”

 Clara Rapp – Perth, Western Australia - Read More

 How Sound Therapy helps to reduce the symptoms of epilepsy